 The mission of Area 12 of the Handbell Musicians of America or the Guild (formerly known as the American Guild of English Handbell Ringers or AGEHR) is to educate, motivate and nurture fellowship, joy and excellence in handbell and handchime music.
 The primary objectives of the organization are to educate and to promote the exchange of ideas relating to handbell and handchime ringing and to sponsor educational activities (excluding direct competition between choirs, ensembles and/or ringers).

-Area 12 consists of four main regions: California, Nevada, Hawaii and Guam.
-The state of California is broken out into five regional categories – Southern California, Los Angeles Metropolitan Area, Central California, San Francisco Bay Area and Northern California – each of which has its own section of this website.
-Nevada is split by North and South.
-And while Guam is officially a part of Area 12, there are not many members from that region.
+Area 12 consists of members in California, Nevada, Hawaii and Guam.
+The state of Hawaii has its own regional coordinator.
+The state of California is broken out into five regional areas – Southern California, Los Angeles Metropolitan Area, Central California, San Francisco Bay Area and Northern California – each of which has its own coordinator.
+The state of Nevada is split into Northern and Southern regions.
+And while Guam is officially a part of Area 12, there are not yet enough members from that region to break it out separately, and it is currently served by our Hawaii region.

 Area 12 was incorporated in 1979 as a 501c3 nonprofit organization and, as such, is run by a Board of Directors.
-Currently the Board’s makeup consists of elected positions (chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Events Director, Education Director, Historian, Webmaster, Vendor Liaison and eight Regional Coordinators).
+Currently the Board’s makeup consists of elected positions (chair, chair elect, past chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Events Director, Education Director, Historian, Membership Director, Webmaster, Vendor Liaison, eight Regional Coordinators and a Regional Liaison).
 The Board meets at least twice a year (in the fall and in the spring) to approve the budget and conduct general business, as well as plan for area events.

 In order to provide further opportunities for music education, Area 12 hosts an educational bell/chime loan program.
 Participation is limited to members of the Guild in Area 12 who are involved in certain types of educational programs, and instruments are loaned for a fixed period of time.
 For more information on the bell/chime loan program, see the Education & Scholarships section of this website.